-Our Place (Promoting Local Access and Community Empowerment) is a collaboration of residents, community-based organizations, and service providers committed to ensuring that Vancouver’s inner city children have every opportunity for success.
+Our Place (Promoting Local Access and Community Empowerment) is a collaboration of residents, community-based organizations, and service providers working together in Vancouver’s inner city.

 Our Place is currently active in five inner city neighbourhoods: Grandview-Woodland, Mount Pleasant, the Downtown Eastside, Strathcona and Hastings-Sunrise.

 - Funding and services are better coordinated, contiguous and leveraged

 - Programs and services are accountable to the community they serve